Properly learning monotone functions via local reconstruction: Main result and consequences

-\begin{remark}[Local correction] In the setting of the previous problem, the distance between $f$ and $f_\text{mon}$ is at most twice the distance of $f$ to monotonicity.
-Furthermore, the following extra property holds: for any monotone $q:P\rightarrow \{0,1\}$ we have $\norm{f_\text{mon}-q} \leq \norm{f-q}$. \end{remark} \begin{proof} We first show the extra property.
+\begin{proposition}[Local correction] In the setting of the previous problem, the distance between $f$ and $f_\text{mon}$ is at most twice the distance of $f$ to monotonicity.
+Furthermore, the following extra property holds: for any monotone $q:P\rightarrow \{0,1\}$ we have $\norm{f_\text{mon}-q} \leq \norm{f-q}$. \end{proposition} \begin{proof} We first show the extra property.
 Recall that $f_\text{mon}$ can be obtained from $f$ via a sequence of swaps of monotonicity-violating labels.
 Since $q$ is monotone, as a result of every single of this swaps the distance to $q$ will either decrease or stay the same.
 Overall across all the swaps, this means that $\norm{f_\text{mon}-q} \leq \norm{f-q}$.

-Taking $q$ to be the closest monotone function to $f$ and using the triangle inequality, we see that the distance between $f$ and $f_\text{mon}$ is at most twice the distance of $f$ to monotonicity. \end{proof} \begin{corollary}[Tolerant testing for general posets] Suppose we are in the setting of Theorem \ref{thm: the local corrector for general posets}, and we also have access to an oracle giving us i.i.d. uniform elements in $P$.
-Then, there is an algorithm that uses\\ $\Delta^{O(\log h \log\log \Delta)}\left(\log\left(N\right)\right)^{O(\log h)}\frac{1}{\epsilon^2}\log\frac{1}{\delta}$ queries and run-time, and distinguishes whether the function $f$ is $0.49\epsilon$-close or $\epsilon$-far from monotone\footnote{The constant $2.1$ can be improved to any other absolute constant greater than $2$.}.
-The failure probability is at most $\delta$. \end{corollary} \begin{proof} The proof is similar to the proof of \Cref{cor:cube tester}, and is given in \Cref{sec: proof of cor:poset tester}. \end{proof}
+Taking $q$ to be the closest monotone function to $f$ and using the triangle inequality, we see that the distance between $f$ and $f_\text{mon}$ is at most twice the distance of $f$ to monotonicity. \end{proof} The two corollaries about tolerant testing of monotone functions follow from our theorem above.
+We note that the success probability of $2/3$ can be improved via repetition to $1-\delta$ at the cost of $\log \left(\frac{1}{\delta}\right)$ multiplicative factor in run-time and query complexity.
+We also note that the inverse tolerance ratio, given as $0.49$, can be improved to any absolute constant less than $0.5$.

 \begin{corollary}[Tolerant testing for the Boolean cube] Suppose we are given query access to an unknown Boolean function $f$.
-Then, there is an algorithm that uses $2^{\tilde{O}\left(\sqrt{n\log\frac{1}{\epsilon}}\right)}\log\frac{1}{\delta}$ queries and run-time, and distinguishes whether the function $f$ is $0.49\epsilon$-close or $\epsilon$-far from monotone\footnote{The constant $0.49$ here can be improved to any other absolute constant less than $0.5$.}.
-The failure probability is at most $\delta$. \end{corollary} \begin{proof}
+Then, there is an algorithm that uses $n^{O\left(\sqrt{n\log\frac{1}{\epsilon}}\right)}$ queries and run-time, and distinguishes whether the function $f$ is $0.49\epsilon$-close or $\epsilon$-far from monotone.
+The failure probability is at most $2/3$. \end{corollary} \begin{proof}